Hyacinth Graf Strachwitz: National Socialism

-Strachwitz applied for membership in the Nazi Party with the Reichsleitung (Reich Leadership) of the Nazi Party in Munich in 1931.
-He was accepted and in 1932 joined the Ortsgruppe (Local Group) of the party in Breslau with a membership number 1,405,562.
-On 17 April 1933 he became a member of the Allgemeine-SS with the SS membership number 82,857, and reached the rank of SS-Sturmbannführer in 1936.
-In parallel to his SS career, his military rank in the military reserve force also advanced.
-He attained the rank of Hauptmann of the Reserves in 1934 and a year later became a Rittmeister (cavalry captain) of the Reserves.
+He applied for membership in the Nazi Party (NSDAP—National Socialist German Workers' Party) with the Reichsleitung (Reich Leadership) of the NSDAP in Munich in 1931.
+He was accepted and in 1932 joined the Ortsgruppe (Local Group) of the NSDAP in Breslau with a membership number 1,405,562.
+On 17 April 1933 he became a member of the Allgemeine SS with the SS membership number 82,857.
+This decision started a series of quick promotions within the SS.
+He had progressed to SS-Obersturmführer by the end of 1934 and SS-Sturmbannführer in 1936.
+In parallel to his SS-career, his military rank in the military reserve force also advanced.
+He attained the rank of Hauptmann (Captain) of the Reserves in 1934 and a year later became a Rittmeister (Cavalry Captain) of the Reserves.

 On 30 January 1933, the Nazi Party, under the leadership of Adolf Hitler, came to power and began to rearm Germany.
-The Germany Army was increased and modernized with a strong focus on the Panzer (tank) force.
+The Heer (Germany Army) was increased and modernized with a strong focus on the Panzer (tank) force.
 Personnel were recruited from the cavalry.
-In October 1935 Panzer Regiment 2 was created and was subordinated to the 1st Panzer Division, at the time under command of General Maximilian von Weichs.
-Strachwitz, who had served as an officer of the reserves in the 7th Cavalry Regiment in Breslau, had asked to be transferred to the Panzer force and, in May 1936 and then from July to August 1937, Strachwitz was involved in manoeuvres and training exercises.
-The 1st Panzer Division was moved to Silesia in preparation for the invasion of Poland on 25 August 1939.
+In October 1935 Panzer-Regiment 2 was created and was subordinated to the 1st Panzer Division, at the time under command of General Maximilian von Weichs.
+The soldiers of the I. Abteilung (1st Battalion) came from Saxony and Thuringia, the II.
+Abteilung (2nd Battalion) was made up from soldiers from Silesia.
+Strachwitz, who had served as an officer of the reserves in Reiter-Regiment 7 (7th Cavalry Regiment) in Breslau, had asked to be transferred to the Panzer force and, in May 1936, participated in his first manoeuvre on the training ground at Ohrdruf, followed by an exercise of live firing on the gunnery training ground at Putlos—today in the administrative district of Oldenburg-Land—near the Baltic Sea.
+A year later, from July to August 1937, he participated in a second reserve training exercise on the Silesian training grounds at Neuhammer—present-day Świętoszów.

+Mussolini, Hitler and Friedrich Hoßbach at the Wehrmacht manoeuvre, September 1937.